 To make magic gold beans, just grab some lima beans, place them in a baggie with gold acrylic paint and shake.
 Then lay out to dry.

 Crown Letter Match!
 Learning letters is HARD, so make it fun with this crown jewel letter match.
 Students simply match the uppercase and lowercase letters and place them on the crown.
 This game can also be used to practice sight words and student names.

 Red Riding Hood Letter Hop!
 Get students up and moving with this fun letter hop.
-I found his picnic basket looking paper plates at the Dollar Tree and wrote a letter on each one.
+I found this picnic basket looking paper plates at the Dollar Tree and wrote a letter on each one.
 Students take turns hoping through Red Riding Hood’s letter path and as they hop over the letter they say it.
 Give students a small basket to make it even more like the fairy tale!
 It’s also an easy way to observe and assess jumping.

 Magic Wand Word Work!
 Building words can get boring but spice it up using magic wands.
 Take some sparkly pipe cleaners and bend the end into a star to create a magic wand.
 Students lace the uppercase or lowercase letter beads onto the wand to build the word.

 Cinderella’s Sound Match (or letter)!
 Cinderella needs help matching her glass slippers.
 Use a hole punch so students can link the pairs up together with a chain manipulative.
 Again, sneaking in more fine motor and eye-hand coordination work.
 If you have younger students who are not ready to match beginning sounds, this game also comes with uppercase and lowercase letters to match up.

 Fairy Tale Books!
-Oh my goodness.
 There are so many amazing fairy tale books; my shelf just isn’t big enough.
 My new favorites are the board books across the top which are part of the Once Upon a World series.
 Please remember to have fairy books that look like all your students in your classroom.
 They will be so excited when they see princesses and princes that look like them.